The following was submitted to the University of Pennsylvania's School of Design as part of the Systems Thinking elective in Fall 2013.

 In summary it seems that designers should pay closer attention to the processes by which they design and the way in which they Think about design.
 In architecture this is often achieved through design process maps, flowcharts or diagrams, including the RIBA Plan of Work.
 What all of these attempt to do is ‘flatten’ the Design Thinking described by Cross--essentially an iterative process although he does not call it such.

-the iterative design process into a number of stages and activities.
+Process maps, including the RIBA Plan of Work 2013, 'flatten' the iterative design process into a number of stages and activities. |

 The difficulty of course lies in planning for the “unplanned, ad hoc exploratory activities to be pursued when they are perceived as relevant by the designer.”
 (44) A designers skill must also lie in knowing how to both make use of “opportunistic behaviour” and step forward to progress their design solutions.